palletorsson/cryptogam/sketchfab/tutorial/step_3/README.md

 - The sketchfab viewer api are used for the exploration: https://sketchfab.com/developers/viewer

 ##  Recode camera position
--  By using the api function [getCameraLookAt](https://sketchfab.com/developers/viewer/functions#api-getCameraLookAt) it is possible to get the camera 3D-vectors postion, consisting of the (x, y, z) position in the 3D space, one for the camera and one for the look target.
-By promting the values we can save the postions for later use.
+-  By using the api function [getCameraLookAt](https://sketchfab.com/developers/viewer/functions#api-getCameraLookAt) it is possible to get the camera 3D-vectors position, consisting of the (x, y, z) position in the 3D space, one for the camera and one for the look target.
+By promting the values we can save the positions for later use.
 Let make a function called promtCameraPosition that handle this event.

 ```
 function promtCameraPosition(api) {